RFactor: Reception

-In the first review of rFactor, published on AutoSimSport, Jon Denton stated: "What the tire model in rFactor does very well is that it models the relationship between slip angle, self aligning torque and cornering force - and it does this better than anything that has come before".
+In an early review of an rFactor preview, published on AutoSimSport, Jon Denton said: "What the tire model in rFactor does very well is that it models the relationship between slip angle, self aligning torque and cornering force - and it does this better than anything that has come before".

 Writing on HonestGamers, Paul Josua concluded: "It's a little unfair to hold rFactors lack of accessibility against it as it has clearly set out to be a simulation racer.
 It does a fine job of that, but those who don't demand flawless simulation are better served looking elsewhere".rFactor was a finalist for PC Gamer USs "Best Racing Game 2005" award, which ultimately went to GTR: FIA GT Racing.

 Sequel

-In March 2009, ISI announced the development of rFactor 2, which includes weather effects, reflections and accurate shadows on a variety of textures.
+ISI developed rFactor 2, which includes weather effects, reflections and accurate shadows on a variety of textures.
 It was released on March 28, 2013.